 For aggregation to the school-grade-subject-year level to eliminate student sorting biases, it is essential that all students in the cell be included.
 As I discuss below, in practice CFR-I exclude a non-random subset of classrooms from their aggregates.
-This biases the quasi-experimental coefficient toward the observational regression of \bar{A}{jt} on $\hat{\mu}{jt}$, which necessarily - by virtue of the Empirical Bayes shrinkage used to construct $\hat{\mu}{jt}$ - has a coefficient of one regardless of the presence or absence of forecast or teacher-level bias.
+This biases the quasi-experimental coefficient toward the observational regression, which necessarily - by virtue of the Empirical Bayes shrinkage used to construct $\hat{\mu}{jt}$ - has a coefficient of one.

-D. Assessing the quasi-experiment
+1.4 Assessing the quasi-experiment

-The regression of ΔA{sgmt}^ on ΔQ{sgmt} identifies λ under CFR-I's Assumption 3 (hereafter, "A3"):
+The regression of $\Delta A{sgmt}^$ on $\Delta Q{sgmt}$ identifies $\lambda$ under CFR-I's Assumption 3 (hereafter, "A3"):

-ASSUMPTION 3 (Teacher Switching as a Quasi-Experiment): Changes in teacher VA across cohorts within a school grade are orthogonal to changes in other determinants of student scores.14
+ASSUMPTION 3 (Teacher Switching as a Quasi-Experiment): Changes in teacher VA across cohorts within a school grade are orthogonal to changes in other determinants of student scores.